omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 A chart template consists of several parts, describing the initial contents of charts created from it: what kind of drawing widget it needs (Matplotlib or one of the native widgets), what script it executes, how its configuration dialog looks like, what types of result items it can process/show, and which icon should be used for it.

 Namely, there are several files:

-- ``<name>.properties``: This is the main file file.
-It defines the name and other attributes of the chart template, and references all other files by name.
+- ``<name>.properties``: This is the main file.
+It defines the name and other attributes of the chart template and references all other files by name.
 The syntax is Java property file.
 - ``<name>.py``: The Python file that contains the chart script.
 - ``*.xswt``: The dialog pages.